ziqnnex/smmo-wiki/pages/travel/en/what_is_travelling.md

 Travel | Change Location

+Change Location, formally known as Horse and Carriage, is a place where you can travel from a town location to another town location.
+Different towns can have different shops and chances of; item, NPC, travel text and material.

-idk what table you might put here
+(insert some table you might put here)

 Travel | Event Towns

+Event towns are ONLY availabe during their respective events.

-something omething % something something
+(something omething % something something)